uploadcare/uploadcare-rails/README.md

 #   => "sample-value"
 ```

-#### Update the value of a single metadata key.
-If the key does not exist, it will be created
+#### Update the value of a single metadata key

+If the key does not exist, it will be created.

 ```console
 $ Uploadcare::FileMetadataApi.update_file_metadata('f757ea10-8b1a-4361-9a7c-56bfa5d45176', 'sample-key', 'new-value')